H-ley/Matchstick/README.md

 # Matchstick
 This project is based on a very famous game based on matchsticks.
 There is a certain number of matchstick lines.
 The two players take turns; each player can, on a same line, take one or several matchsticks.
 The losing player is the one to take the last matchstick.
+NB : Pdf of the project still available
 ### Usage:
       make re &&
       ./matchstick -h